Some Key Takeaways When Running A Lean Team:

 6. Stay Positive

 Harvard business review wrote an extensive article on how positivity in the workplace is proven to translate to better productivity overall.
 Our Vice-President, Alysia Lohner, talks about this regularly in team meetings.
 I asked Alysia what her top tips are in keeping a positive workplace culture; here were her tips:

 - Stay connected – whether in office, remote or a combo of the two, continue to have your daily check-ins.
 Don’t forget to ask your staff about their personal life too.
 Get to know them and see things from their position.

-- Have FUN – we are all people and want to have a connection – whether it’s sharing about yourself (Fun Fact Fridays), having an instant message with your team where you have GIFs, celebrate the wins.
+- Have FUN – we are all people and want to have a connection – whether it’s sharing about yourself (Fun Fact Fridays) or having an instant message while running a lean team where you have GIFs and celebrate the wins.

 - Collaborate – Please, do not keep executive ideas in the executive boardroom for executives only.
 Allow your team to chime in!
 There are many benefits to doing this: